Andrik27001/Project-3-Using-Bootstrap/README.md

 ## Newsweek clone

-This is a Microverse collaborative project that consists of making a clone of  TNW (The Next Web) page, by learning and applying different HTML & CSS technologies like types of media, background images, grids, or media queries.
+This is a Microverse collaborative project that consists of making a clone of The Newsweek web page, by learning and applying Bootstrap as the main technology to build the structure of the page and other sections using containers, responsive navbars, dropdowns, etc.

 ## Screenshot